Migsi/ChunkUp/README.md

 The plugin was testet with PaperSpigot and should work with Bukkit too. **It doesn't work with Spigot**, because Spigot blocks any attempt to load chunks out of range from players.

 #Other

+Keep in mind, that this plugin **might impact** on your **server performance**, depending on how many chunks you want to stay loaded. :/

 Any **suggestions and feedback** from the community are **welcome**!
 And one last thing: I'm a native German, so I apologize for my speaking/spelling errors.